Good morning! I hope your day is off to a nice start.

 I heard a speaker last week who suggested that, just maybe, we need to try being the kind of person we hope to attract.
 That’s a twist!
 So, instead of being turned away from their door, we want them to knock on ours.
 We want to present ourselves in a way that makes them say, “I’ll have what she’s having.”

 That’s not as easy to do when you live on the wrong side of the tracks, you actually get dirty at work, and your car gets 42 miles per quart of oil.
 Let’s just say it’s not a turn-on for the rich and famous.
 But there are still things we can do to make ourselves more appealing to those we want to attract.
 We did it when we were dating.
 The same rules still apply.

 I tell my grandson all the time that it takes very little effort to comb your hair, put on clean clothes, smile at people, and talk like you didn’t just get out of prison … even when you’re in Walmart.

 Psychologists say we form an opinion of others in the first five seconds.
 Well, guess what?
 They do, too.
 And those first impressions can make a world of difference in who chooses to spend their time with us.
 Food for thought.

 That’s all for now.
-Have an awesome day!
+Put on a smile and have an awesome day!